 This section doesn’t currently include any content.
 Add content to this section using the sidebar.

-How do I properly clean my whiteboard?
+How do I clean my Whiteboard properly?

-Daily whiteboard cleaning
+Daily Whiteboard cleaning

 Regular damp cleaning